Tag Archives: Industrial Wastewater Treatment

 The specific peculiarities of the vortex layer are well suited for treatment of wastewater containing hexavalent chrome and other heavy metals, which allows to significantly reduce the consumption of reagents, improve purification and make the process continuous.

-The process in the AVS magnetic nano-mill lasts only a fraction of second, making the process continuous.
+The process in the AVS vortex layer device lasts only a fraction of second, making the process continuous.

 Intensive mixing of reagents and the influence of electromagnetic fields, as well as dispersion of the compounds makes the formed metal hydroxides more finely dispersed than the product of mechanical agitation mixers.